GaMiR9195/-ABLCS--AI-based-local-captcha-solver/README.md

 ## Overview

-This project provides a simple HTTP API wrapper around the Qwen2.5-VL-7B-Instruct vision-language model, enabling easy integration of advanced image analysis capabilities into your applications.
+This project provides a simple HTTP API wrapper around the Qwen2.5-VL-7B-Instruct vision-language model, allowing you to make image -> text requests.

 > **⚠️ Educational Purpose Only** - This implementation is intended for learning and experimentation.
 Not recommended for production use.